What is a Master Limited Partnership?

 - A master limited partnership provides investors with consistent distributions.
 Additionally, the investments are low-risk, implying that the investors receive a stable income over the investment period.

-- The investors receive more income yield than traditional equities – generally in the range of 6%-7%.
+- The investors receive more income yield than with traditional equities – generally in the range of 6%-7%.

 - The tax exemption feature results in more capital, which can be used in future projects.